Marcin-L-Szczepanski/test-blockchain-js/README.md

 ### Block

 Defining what a block in a blockchain looks like by creating class called Block.
+Class Block has 5 parameters defined in the constructor and one method `calculateHash()`.
 Constructor for class Block receives properties:
 - index - where the blocks sits on the chain (optional)
 - timestamp - when the block was created
 - data - e.g. details for transactions (how much money was transfered, who was the sender and receiver)
 - previous hash - string that contains the hash of the block before the current one.
 It ensures integrity of the blockchain (empty string by default)
 ```javascript
 class Block {
   constructor (index, timestamp, data, previousHash = '') {